openethereum/openethereum.github.io/Warp-Sync-Snapshot-Format.md

 `storage` is a list of the entire account's storage, where the items are RLP lists of length two -- the first item being `sha3(key)`, and the second item being the storage value.
 This storage list must be sorted in ascending order by key-hash.

 A single account must be split between two or more consecutive chunks if it has more than `MAX_STORAGE_ENTRIES_PER_ACCOUNT_RECORD` storage entries.
 When account is split between chunks N and M there is one account entry with the same key, nonce, balance and code reference in each chunk.
 Each such record contains a subset of account storage items in `storage`.
+Each split record except the one containing the highest storage address hash contains exactly `MAX_STORAGE_ENTRIES_PER_ACCOUNT_RECORD` storage entries.
 Concatenating `storage` lists from all chunks results in a complete sorted storage list for an account.
 Split account records are only allowed to be the first or the last record of the chunk record list.

 ## Validity